19hours/sg-statutes/Acts/Income Tax Act.md

 [19/2013]

-(6) Notwithstanding subsection (1) but subject to subsection (6A), there shall be levied and paid for each year of assessment upon the chargeable income of every company or body of persons —
+(6) Despite subsection (1) but subject to subsection (6C), tax as described in subsection (6A) or (6B) (as the case may be) is levied and must be paid for each year of assessment upon the chargeable income of every company or body of persons.

+[Act 45 of 2018 wef 12/11/2018]

+(6A) For the purposes of subsection (6), the tax that is levied —

-(a) in the case of a company, for the year of assessment 2008 and subsequent years of assessment; and
+(a) in the case of a company, for the years of assessment 2008 to 2019 (both years inclusive); and

-(b) in the case of a body of persons, for the year of assessment 2010 and subsequent years of assessment,
+(b) in the case of a body of persons, for the years of assessment 2010 to 2019 (both years inclusive),

-tax at the rate prescribed in subsection (1)(a) on every dollar of the chargeable income thereof except that —
+is tax at the rate prescribed in subsection (1)(a) on every dollar of the chargeable income, except that —

-(i) for every dollar of the first $10,000 of the chargeable income, only 25% shall be charged with tax; and
+(c) for every dollar of the first $10,000 of the chargeable income, only 25% is chargeable with tax; and

-(ii) for every dollar of the next $290,000 of the chargeable income, only 50% shall be charged with tax.
+(d) for every dollar of the next $290,000 of the chargeable income, only 50% is chargeable with tax.

-[27/2009; 19/2013]
+[Act 45 of 2018 wef 12/11/2018]

+(6B) For the purposes of subsection (6), the tax that is levied for the year of assessment 2020 and subsequent years of assessment, is tax at the rate prescribed in subsection (1)(a) on every dollar of the chargeable income, except that —

+(a) for every dollar of the first $10,000 of the chargeable income, only 25% is chargeable with tax; and

+(b) for every dollar of the next $190,000 of the chargeable income, only 50% is chargeable with tax.

+[Act 45 of 2018 wef 12/11/2018]

-(6A) Notwithstanding subsections (1) and (6), where, in any of the first 3 years of assessment, falling in or after the year of assessment 2008, of a company, the company is a qualifying company, then for that year of assessment there shall be levied and paid upon the chargeable income of the company tax at the rate prescribed in subsection (1)(a) on every dollar of the chargeable income thereof except that —
+(6C) Despite subsections (1) and (6), where, in any of the first 3 years of assessment falling in or after the year of assessment 2008 of a company, the company is a qualifying company, then for that year of assessment tax as described in subsection (6D) is levied and must be paid upon the chargeable income of the company.

+[Act 45 of 2018 wef 12/11/2018]

+(6D) For the purposes of subsection (6C), the tax that is levied is tax at the rate prescribed in subsection (1)(a) on every dollar of the chargeable income, except that —

+(a) for the years of assessment 2008 to 2019 (both years inclusive) —

-(a) every dollar of the first $100,000 of the chargeable income shall be exempt from tax; and
+(i) every dollar of the first $100,000 of the chargeable income is exempt from tax; and

+(ii) for every dollar of the next $200,000 of the chargeable income, only 50% is chargeable with tax; and

+(b) for the year of assessment 2020 and subsequent years of assessment —

+(i) for every dollar of the first $100,000 of the chargeable income, only 25% is chargeable with tax; and

-(b) for every dollar of the next $200,000 of the chargeable income, only 50% shall be charged with tax.
+(ii) for every dollar of the next $100,000 of the chargeable income, only 50% is chargeable with tax.

-[53/2007; 27/2009; 19/2013]
+[Act 45 of 2018 wef 12/11/2018]

 (7) The incomes excluded under subsections (3)(b) and (3A) are —